centre-for-virus-research/CVR-VGB-2025/docs/Phylogenetics.md

 **Software**

-You can use the alignment software Muscle, Mafft or CLUSTALW (type ‘muscle’, ‘mafft’ or ‘clustalw2’ on the command line on the bioinformatics server Alpha2 <alpha2.cvr.gla.ac.uk to see options).
+Trying using the alignment software Muscle or Mafft (type ‘muscle’ or ‘mafft’ on the command line on the bioinformatics server Alpha2 <alpha2.cvr.gla.ac.uk to see options).
+The authors used older software, CLUSTALW (commmand ‘clustalw2’ on the command line), have a go using that.
+Alignments, tree methods and visualization can also be carried out with graphical user interface software, for example, SeaView (command: ‘/software/seaview-v5.0.5/seaview’) or UGENE (‘ugene’).

-To infer a phylogenetic tree try using the phylogenetic IQ-TREE (command: 'iqtree2').
+To infer a phylogenetic tree try using the popular software IQ-TREE (command: 'iqtree2').
 Reflect on the lecture at the beginning of the class to choose appropriate parameters.
 Now try the software RaXML (command: 'raxml-ng-mpi').
 To use PhyML for tree inference, type ‘phyml’ on the command line (or available online at http://www.atgc-montpellier.fr/phyml/).
 See PhyML’s online helpfile for further guidance on options: http://www.atgc-montpellier.fr/phyml/usersguide.php.
 Note, PhyML takes PHYLIP formatted alignments which can be generated with CLUSTALW (or use the .ph file in the Data folder).

 FigTree (command: ‘figtree’) is useful for visualizing phylogenetic trees and highlighting specific variants.

-Alignments, tree methods and visualization can also be carried out with graphical user interface software, for example, SeaView (command: ‘/software/seaview-v5.0.5/seaview’) or UGENE (‘ugene’).

 Once you’ve generated some trees answer the questions below:

 **Question 1**.
-Why is it important to be confident the data you're analysing homologous sequence data before starting a phylogenetic analysis?
-Do the sequences you're analysing being homologous guarantee a meaningful analysis?
+Why is it important to be confident the data you're analysing is homologous before starting a phylogenetic analysis?
+Do the sequences being homologous guarantee a meaningful analysis?

 **Question 2**.
-What can you infer from your evolutionary tree about the relationship of virus from the two individuals: CH596 and CH455?
-What two properties of the phylogenetic tree support this relationship?

-**Question 3**.
 Iyer et al. used the methods: *Nucleotide sequences were aligned using CLUSTALW, with ambiguous regions removed.
 Maximum likelihood trees with bootstrap support (1,000 replicates) were constructed using PhyML.*  Does this change the results in any meaningful way?
 Does using a different alignment method matter, e.g., MUSCLE, MAFFT versus CLUSTAL versions?

-What are the main differences between this method and the distance-method neighbor joining (available in CLUSTALW or SeaView)?
+**Question 3** What is the main differences between the maximum likelihood methods and the distance-method neighbor joining (e.g., available in CLUSTALW or SeaView)?

 **Question 4**.
 Why is PhyML, despite being a maximum likelihood method, relatively quick?
 What improvement would using the software RAxML or IQ-TREE bring to the analysis?

 **Question 5**.
 Why does the substitution model used matter?
 What does the software jModelTest used in the Iyer paper do?

 **Question 6**.
+What can you infer from your evolutionary tree about the relationship of virus from the two individuals: CH596 and CH455?
+What two properties of the phylogenetic tree support this relationship?

+**Question 7**.
 Briefly explaining what bootstrapping is doing.
 How does it contribute to the analysis?